Property Tax

 • Endangered species

-Braun & Gresham will thoroughly asses your specific situation and goals, and then expertly identify options to create innovative solutions that are best for you and your land.
+Braun & Gresham will thoroughly assess your specific situation and goals, and then expertly identify options to create innovative solutions that are best for you and your land.

 Even if you are already using these incentives, we can still help by making sure you were treated fairly.
 Without a doubt, many of our county tax appraisers and assessors are often overworked and underpaid, but there must be accountability for basic techniques and procedures utilized in appraisals.
 Both your special use and your market value must be correctly appraised each year, and you have the right to protest or appeal if they are not.